 The Swedish architect Augustin Ehrensvärd was in charge of the works.
 He built bastions that marry the landscape and remain discreet to enemy eyes.
 Ehrensvärd had an ambitious plan for the fortress and will continue to expand it until his death in 1772.

 The fortress, however, will not prevent Russia from taking away Finland of Sweden in 1808.
 The Russians thus took possession of Suomenlinna and made modifications to suit their tastes.
-The guns, once pointed to Russia to the east, were moved across the fortress to point to Sweden and Western Europe.
+The guns, once pointed towards Russia to the east, were moved across the fortress to point towards Sweden and Western Europe.

 The island was bombed for two days during the Crimean War, but the Russians and their stronghold held out.
 New works were started to strengthen it on the eve of the First World War.